 In a house we lived in, the master bathroom had a jacuzzi bathtub, one of those deep tubs with jets.
 Although I don’t use it often enough, it’s a great stress reliever and relaxer: just fill with warm water, turn on the jets and relax.
 Bonus points for candles and a bottle of water to sip.
 The bubbling warm water creates a great atmosphere for relaxation.

 The only problem is that the warm water doesn’t stay warm if I don’t keep adding hot water.
 In fact, if I let it sit long enough, the water would end up being seventy degrees.
 Why seventy degrees?
 Because that’s the setting of the room’s thermostat.
 The water in the tub is not going to form a layer of ice….and it’s not going to simmer and steam.
-The water will get to the temperature of the room because the thermostat setting produces 70-degree water.
+Eventually the water will get to the temperature of the room because the thermostat setting produces 70-degree water.